cybertraining-dsc/reu2022/project/graphics/python-graphics.md

 through useful Bokeh commands and features.

 ### Installation

 ### Import Statements

 ### Bokeh Plotting Interface

-Bokeh.plotting is the library’s main interface.
-It gives the ability to generate plots easily by providing parameters such as axes, grids, labels.
+`bokeh.plotting` is the library’s main interface.
+It gives the ability to generate plots easily by providing parameters such as axes, grids, and labels.
 The following code shows some of the simplest examples of plotting a line and a point on a chart.

 ```python